CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Results

 Fig.~\ref{fig:aliengo_slip} shows the quadruped robot is engaged in a complex interaction with a moving platform, providing a clear illustration of its robustness against uncertainty and terrain adaptability.
 Initially, the robot maintains regular walking towards the platform.
 When the robot's left front leg encounters an obstacle, it instinctively retracts and lifts to step onto the platform, a response not explicitly trained for since the stairs used during training did not feature gaps.
 This behavior demonstrates the robot's generalization capabilities, allowing it to adapt to new environmental challenges despite the absence of direct prior experience with such specific scenarios.
 Once the left front leg secures placement on the platform, the robot is able to discern the platform's elevation, thereby enabling the right front leg to accurately follow suit and step onto the platform without undesirable collision.

-As the platform commences sliding upon the robot's ascent, the robot reacts to this motion.
-Its hind legs promptly engage, adjusting to maintain balance in response to the new dynamics introduced by the moving platform.
+As the platform commences sliding upon the robot's ascent, the robot's hind legs promptly engage, adjusting to maintain balance in response to the new dynamics introduced by the moving platform.
 This demonstrates the robot's reactive balance capabilities and its proficiency in stabilizing itself amid changing environmental conditions.
 As the robot descends from the platform, the placement of its left hind leg is dynamically adjusted in relation to the robot's overall posture and the positioning of its other legs.
 During its swing phase, it selects a more forward foothold to align with the robot's overarching motion, resulting in an S-shaped swing trajectory.

-Fig.~\ref{fig:a1_stair_test} provided visual and data analysis illustrates quadruped robot's motion as it encounters stairs and missing step.
+Fig.~\ref{fig:a1_stair_test} provides visual and data analysis illustrating the quadruped robot’s motion as it encounters stairs and missing steps.
+The curves in the figure represent the angular trajectories of the hip and knee joints of the robot's right front leg.
 When the robot encounters a step while walking, its right front leg is quickly lifted after being stumbled, allowing it to step onto the stair.
 The robot then smoothly reaches the top and proceeds toward the edge until its front leg steps into empty space, initiating a fall.
 Immediately sensing the change in terrain, the robot reacts swiftly, extending its front legs to seek additional support and keeping its center of mass within a safe zone determined by the stance of its limbs.
 Once the front legs make contact, the hind legs follow, enabling the robot to safely return to the ground.

 Fig.~\ref{fig:pf_stair_test} demonstrates the effectiveness of our policy applied to a more challenging bipedal platform.
+The curves in the figure represent the angular velocity trajectories of the hip and knee joints of the robot's right leg.
 The policy enables the robot to maintain stable forward locomotion on flat surfaces.
-When the right leg strikes the edge of the stair, the velocity of the knee joint rapidly drops to zero to prevent loss of balance due to inertia, and lifts upwards to navigate over the obstacle of the stair.
-Then, when the left leg ascends the stair, the robot briefly adopts a double-support stance to secure its base stability.
-After perceiving the height of the initial step, the biped transitions to the next level smoothly, avoiding collisions and demonstrating effective stair-climbing.
+When the right leg hits the edge of a step during the swing phase (as indicated by the instantaneous decrease in the angular velocity of the hip joint in the figure), the swing trajectory is forced to change, causing the foot to land prematurely.
+At this point, the policy has already detected the presence of the obstacle through proprioceptive observation.
+Subsequently, the left leg is raised directly to overcome the obstruction.
+After the left leg lands, the policy perceives the approximate height of the stair, allowing subsequent swing trajectories to have sufficient height to smoothly ascend the stair.